 Stripe Your Walls with Paint

 Step 1.
-Decide on Design and Choose Colors
+Decide on Stripe Design and Choose Colors

 Before you start, make a design plan.
 Will you use stripes just on an accent wall?
 Or will you carry the stripe motif throughout the whole room?
 Depending on the room’s size and the existing design elements within the room, you can decide what will look best in your space.